GustavoKristoffersen/recipe-app-api/README.md

 # recipe-app-api
-This is a simple API for managing recipes.
-The aim while building this project was to practice Docker and Docker-compose concepts as well as Test Driven Development flow applied to unit tests.
-This project contains tests for models, views, django commands, image uploading, etc.
+This is a simple Django API for managing recipes.
+The aim while building this project was to practice Docker and Docker-compose concepts as well as the Test Driven Development flow applied to unit tests.
+This project contains tests for models, views, django commands, image uploading and more.

 ## :bookmark_tabs: How to execute this project